trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 available rule based counter groups

-Now click the ***Edit Rules*** option for the counter group , which leads you o another page , whose fields are as follows
+Now click the ***Edit Rules*** option for the counter group , which leads you to another page , whose fields are as follows

 | FieldName   | Description                       |
 | ----------- | --------------------------------- |